seasonedcc/croods/docs/docs/cauth-hooks.md

-  fields // it contains props for the other form fields formState, // an object that contains input values, errors, and other info signingIn, // true when executing the request signed, // the API response after request is successfull error, // error string in the request
+  fields // it contains props for the other form fields formState, // an object that contains input values, errors, and other info signingIn, // true when executing the request error, // error string in the request
 } = state
 signInFunction // executes the sign in request